-- All employees, contractors and consultants must be aware of this policy. - Employees will be required to undertake online ABC training. - An appropriate person in each business within the Company will promote an ABC culture, and guide the particular business risk assessments
+- All employees, contractors and consultants must be aware of this policy. - Employees, and relevant contractors will be required to undertake online ABC training. - An appropriate person in each business within the Company will promote an ABC culture, and guide the particular business risk assessments